 - Quick-drying

-- Stays in place, no riding up
+- Stays in place; no riding up

-- Small & packable
+- Small and packable

 Cons

-- Visible seams under fitted clothing
+- Visible seams under tight-fitted clothing

 - Runs small